 The same core questions are asked in each year, and there are other modules that come and go.

 No, it is a repeated cross-sectional survey i.e. it takes a new sample of the population each time the survey is run.

 Yes.
-The CSEW includes three types of weights to compensate for unequal selection probabilities, differential response rates and to ensure that quarters are equally weighted for analyses that combine data from more than one quarter.
+The CSEW includes weights that should be used for analysis.
 More information on how to weight the CSEW can be found in the documentation on the catalogue page for each year of the survey.

 These are available from a good academic library or from the Home Office publications department: firstname.lastname@example.org.
 The most recent reports are available online from the Office for National Statistics web pages.